-Point-to-Point and Secondary Network Transmission Service: The Customer must request an Annulment via e-mail using the Annulment Request Form.
+Point-to-Point: The Customer must request an Annulment via e-mail using the Annulment Request Form.
 A phone call is required.
 Use this link for the Annulment Request Form.
 If the request is urgent; the reservation may be annulled followed by Annulment Request Form.

 The Customer will be required to make a pre-confirmed replacement for Point-to-Point service in the same MW amount with comparable or upgraded Transmission Service.
 Inadvertent errors in submitting a request for transmission service may be annulled at the DEF’s discretion provided, the request for nullification is done in the very near term following submittal of the request.